Dagi Khatun: During reign of Külüg

-She was created empress upon ascendance of his son Külüg to khaganate and was granted Longfu Palace in Khanbaliq.
+She was created empress dowager upon ascendance of her son Külüg to khaganate and was granted Longfu Palace in Khanbaliq.
 She was later granted Xingsheng Palace in 1308 and a new title associated with it in 1310.
 She was known as a patron of Buddhism and befriended Chungseon of Goryeo, attending Buddhist ceremonies in Wutai Mountain with him.

 During reign of Ayurbarwada

-Her influence only grew during reign of his second son Ayurbarwada.
+Her influence only grew during reign of her second son Ayurbarwada.
 She found a powerful ally in person of Temüder (d.
 1322), grand councillor.
 Temüder chipped away at the autonomy of the princely appanages and executed Confucian opponents.
 Since Temüder was viewed by Confucians as an "evil minister", opponents of fiscal centralization charged Temüder with corruption; and Ayurbawada had to dismiss him in 1317 despite influence of his mother.

 During reign of Gegeen Khan

 After Ayurbawada's death and start of her grandson Gegeen Khan's reign in early 1320 she returned to political scene, restoring Temüder to government.
 Gegeen was already installed as crown prince in 1316 under influence of Dagi, who saw him as more controllable.
 Temüder was appointed as his tutor after dismissal by Ayurbarwada.
 Dagi was also granted a new long title, as such she was one of few women in Chinese history who received multiple titles from reigning emperors.
 Later years Gegeen grow more willful and eventually gained his political independence after deaths of Temüder and Dagi in 1322.
 She was posthumously renamed Empress Zhaoxian Yuansheng (昭獻元聖皇后 (Illustrated, dedicated, original and holy empress)) on 22 March 1323 by Gegeen.